Help children choose kindnessNovember 9th, 2020 By Jeannie Skinner

-I was shown this book last week by Bernadette at Whangarei Girls’ High School Library who said that it had been hugely popular with the students and had sparked lots of discussion and reflection.
-It would be hard to read this and not be moved, or to think, “What can I do to help make a difference?”
+I was shown this book by Bernadette at Whangarei Girls’ High School Library who said that it had been hugely popular with the students and had sparked lots of discussion and reflection.
+It would be hard to read this and not be moved, or to think, 'What can I do to help make a difference?'.

 What titles do you share with students that spark conversations about kindness?

-Kindness TED talk — this talk by Orly Wahba includes a short film at the 5-minute mark that illustrates the chain reaction effect of kindness.
+Kindness TED talk (YouTube video, 10:16) — this talk by Orly Wahba includes a short film at the 5-minute mark that illustrates the chain-reaction effect of kindness.

 This blog post

 This post was originally published in 2017.
-We've updated it to include our new Topic Explorer set about bullying.
+We've refreshed it for 2020 with some new resource suggestions.